-This actually pushes the story along a bit, and is played out through a series of filmed inserts, because William Russell was on holiday that week.
-The only bit of any plot importance in the whole episode, and was done in pre-filmed inserts.
+This actually pushes the story along a bit and is played out through a series of filmed inserts, because William Russell was on holiday that week.
+Think on that for a moment: the only bit of any plot importance in the whole episode, and was done in pre-filmed inserts.
 The remaining cast shouldn’t have bothered squeezing into Lime Grove Studio D to record that week.

 Certainly Jacqueline Hill and Carole Ann Ford should have gone on strike.
 The whole episode consists of them being imprisoned and planning an escape which never happens.
 Susan, you see, gets frightened by some rats so they decide to give up.
 Yeesh.
 That’s not only annoying and sexist, it’s also just dull.

 This is not a good story for Susan.
 Imprisoned and hysterical in the second episode, sick for most of episodes three to four, imprisoned again in the fifth and almost entirely absent from the sixth.
 No wonder Ford left the series soon afterwards, if this was the sort of material she could expect week after week.